Native Cave Dwelling

 Location

-Access Road Conditions: Parking area is located on the side of our property in a gravel parking area or by our small pond for smaller RVs.
+Access Road Conditions: Parking area is located on the side of our property in a gravel parking area.
 The gravel covered driveway access is very small (only 17 ft wide) with a 2-foot-deep ditch on both sides of the entrance.
 We have found that it is easiest to back into position off the road which is only 30 foot wide.
 If you are not comfortable backing up your RV rig, this site is probably not the best place for you to stay.
 The RV parking area is about 50 ft long and 20 ft wide so you must back onto the parking area and off our driveway after crossing over our tight driveway entrance (basically parallel parking off our driveway, after backing over the driveway entrance).
-The vehicles total length including truck and trailer should not be longer than 45 feet long in order to fit our RV parking area.
+The vehicles total length including truck and trailer should not be longer than 45 feet long in order to back into and fit in our RV parking area.
 Tow Vehicle Parking Details: A towed vehicle should be disconnected at the "Little Creek" Chevron gas station located at the turn off from HWY 59 onto Apple Valley Way, before arriving at our home.
 It would not be possible to back a towed vehicle into the RV parking location.
 There are several places on the property, where the towed vehicle could then be parked.

 Parking Surface